Politics of Saint Helena, Ascension and Tristan da Cunha: Judiciary

+Governor Nigel Phillips appointed Sir John Henry Boulton Saunders and H H Michael Paul Yelton as the President and the Justice respectively of the Saint Helena Court of Appeal from 2023 to 2026.
 The Judicial Committee of the Privy Council, in London, is the final court of appeal for the territory however, as is the case with all other British overseas territories.

 Criminal matters are investigated by the Saint Helena Police Service and prosecuted at court by the Crown Prosecutor.
 The current Crown Prosecutor is Ben Brown, having been appointed on 9 February 2021.

 Public Solicitor

 Although there are no private practice lawyers on Saint Helena, there is a Public Solicitor (the office was established on January 2, 1998) that is supported by legally-trained lay advocates.
 They provide legal advice and assistance to residents, as well as offer court representation whenever appropriate.
 Depending on the severity of the case, a lawyer from the United Kingdom might be sent for to represent a defendant.